data-dependent/osrs-guides/trap_resetting.md

 ## 4t trap resetting

 The previous methods focused on resetting a single trap.
-Surprisingly, "momentum" from laying a previous trap can be used to reset a next trap in only four ticks.
+Surprisingly, momentum from laying a previous trap can be used to reset a next trap in only four ticks.
 Using our ability to lay a trap and move on the same tick, we can spend _zero_ ticks on movement after resetting a trap.
+Some people call this "1t trap resetting" since the trap lays one tick after the pick up or "0t trap resetting" since it's three ticks faster than "3t trap resetting"

 In comparison with 5t trap resetting with celastrus bark, instead of moving then delaying the skilling timer on a separate tick, we are doing them both on the same tick.

 <div style="text-align:center"><img src="https://i.imgur.com/xVJZOuv.gif" alt='4t resetting nonadjacent traps' width=500>